Scratching Visual Transformer's Back with Uniform Attention: Details of Experiments Setup

 \subsection{Models}

-\citet{vit} have proposed ViT-B. \citet{deit} have proposed the tiny and small ViT architectures named as ViT-Ti and ViT-S. The ViT architecture is similar to Transformer~\citep{transformer} but has patch embedding to make tokens of images.
-Specifically, ViT-Ti/-S/-B have 12 depth layers with 192, 384, and 768 dimensions, respectively. \citet{pit} have proposed a variant of ViT by reducing the spatial dimensions and increasing the channel dimensions.
-ViTs consist of patch embedding layer, multi-head self-attention ($\msa$) blocks, multi-layer perceptron ($\mlp$) blocks, and layer normalization ($\norm$) layers.
-As shown in Figure \ref{fig:code}, our module is the modification of $\mlp$ block.
+Dosovitskiy \etal~\cite{vit} have proposed ViT-B. Touvron \etal~\cite{deit} have proposed tiny and small ViT architectures named as ViT-Ti and ViT-S. The ViT architecture is similar to Transformer~\cite{transformer} but has patch embedding to make tokens of images.
+Specifically, ViT-Ti/-S/-B have 12 depth layers with 192, 384, and 768 dimensions, respectively.
+Heo \etal~\cite{pit} have proposed a variant of ViT by reducing the spatial dimensions and increasing the channel dimensions.
+ViTs consist of a patch embedding layer, multi-head self-attention ($\msa$) blocks, multi-layer perceptron ($\mlp$) blocks, and layer normalization ($\norm$) layers.
+Our module is the modification of $\mlp$ block.
 Our module only requires 1 line modification at the end of the $\mlp$ layer.